GianluigiVitale/PHP-Challenges/README.md

 23. Expressions Matter
 24. Removing Elements
 25. Number of characters
-26. Is the string uppercase?
+26. Is the string uppercase
 27. Find the Difference in Age between Oldest and Youngest Family Members

+7kyu

 28. Vowel Count
 29. Mumbling
 30. Get the Middle Character